chemicalfiend/philosophy-notes/README.md

 - [ ] Pensees, Pascal
 - [ ] Second Treatise of Government, Locke
 - [ ] An Essay Concerning Human Understanding, Locke
-- [ ] the Principles of Human Knowledge, Berkeley
+- [ ] The Principles of Human Knowledge, Berkeley
+- [ ] Three Dialogues between Hylas and Philonus
 - [ ] The Social Contract, Rousseau
 - [ ] Candide, Voltaire
 - [ ] Phenomenology of Spirit, Hegel